e2en/jekyll-now/_posts/2017-3-2-Advanced-Lane-Detection.md

-## **Advanced Lane Finding Project**
+keywords: camera calibration and distortion, image thresholding, perspective transform, window search

 The goals / steps of this project are the following:

-* Compute the camera calibration matrix and distortion coefficients given a set of chessboard images.
+* Computing the camera calibration matrix and distortion coefficients given a set of chessboard images.
-* Apply a distortion correction to raw images.
+* Application of the distortion correction to raw images.
-* Use color transforms, gradients, etc., to create a thresholded binary image.
+* Use of color transforms, gradients, etc., to create a thresholded binary image.
-* Apply a perspective transform to rectify binary image ("birds-eye view").
+* Application of the perspective transform to rectify binary image ("birds-eye view").
-* Detect lane pixels and fit to find the lane boundary.
+* Detecting lane pixels and fit to find the lane boundary.
-* Determine the curvature of the lane and vehicle position with respect to center.
+* Determining the curvature of the lane and vehicle position with respect to center.
-* Warp the detected lane boundaries back onto the original image.
+* Warping the detected lane boundaries back onto the original image.
-* Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.
+* Output of visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

 [//]: # (Image References)